 Below are resources to help individuals and organizations navigate the ongoing COVID-19 pandemic.
 Additional resources will be added as they are available.
 Send any relevant information to be added below to email@example.com.

 The Dance Source Houston team is hosting an open platform conversation each week to provide an opportunity for community members to connect.
 The sessions will be held over Zoom and are accessible by video or phone.
-You will receive a follow-up meeting prior to each session with login information.
+Register below to attend.

 Tue, Aug 11 @ 11am – RSVP